Agilicus/pause/README.md

 When done, run `kubectl delete pod/debug`

 There are no tools installed in the container.
-To add them, run `apk add <tool>`.
+To add them, run `apt-get update; apt-get install <tool>`.

 Simple tools you might want: